Dimtemp/PowerShell-training/902-external-commands.md

 You can use the parameters of Start-Process to specify options, such as loading a user profile, starting the process in a new window, or using alternate credentials.

-This example starts a process that uses the Sort.exe file in the current folder.
+This example starts ipconfig.exe, which is in the search path.
 The command uses all of the default values, including the default window style, working folder, and credentials.

 ```Start-Process 'ipconfig'```